nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [dev.to: Kubernetes Cost Management and Analysis Guide 🌟](https://dev.to/cloudforecast/kubernetes-cost-management-and-analysis-guide-1e1b)
 - [hackernoon.com: Reducing Kubernetes Costs](https://hackernoon.com/reducing-kubernetes-costs)
 - [medium.com/streamotion-tech-blog: Visualising the Cost of Kubernetes](https://medium.com/streamotion-tech-blog/visualising-the-cost-of-kubernetes-ca64f642de8c)
+- [infoworld.com: Sysdig’s new Cost Advisor aims to cut Kubernetes costs](https://www.infoworld.com/article/3677851/sysdigs-new-cost-advisor-aims-to-cut-kubernetes-costs.html) The company claims that the new tool, in combination with its existing Sysdig Monitor, can cut Kubernetes costs by an average of 40%.

 #### kubecost